jessedearing/jesse.dev/content/about.md

 title = "About me"

 +++
-I am a senior site reliability engineer at InVisionApp with over 8 years of experience.
+I am a lead software engineer at InVisionApp with over 8 years of experience.
 I love databases and the technology that make databases run, but I also have experience with Docker and technologies designed around Linux containers, AWS, architecture, microservices, monitoring, and automation.